 18. What is the use of manage.py in Django?

 Answer: The manage.py file is created automatically when we create a Django project with the Django-admin start project.
 It has the following uses:

 - Features a collection of subcommands used to run all Django modules.

-Question: Name the usages of middlewares in Django.
+20. Name the usages of middleware in Django.